mainmatter/ember-simple-auth/CONTRIBUTING.md

 3. Adhere to Ember Simple Auth's coding style; while there's no official style guide it should be clear by looking at the existing code what the agreed upon rules are.
-4. Stash all your commits into one before submitting the pull request so it's easier to review them.
+4. Squash all of your commits into one before submitting the pull request so it's easier to review them.
 5. Provide a good description for your pull request - what does it add, why is that needed etc.?